1r3n3/StylometricMeasuresInAncientGreekLiterature/README.md

 My research is motivated by this quotation and thus the experiments in this work will examine the measure’s research reputation and domain specific effects for the computational research of Ancient Greek.

 ## Copyright
-Further Details will be released soon.
+Further details will be released soon.
 - CC-BY for all images and text (unless otherwise specified)